Why is Kevin Costner leaving 'Yellowstone'?

 In April, a source claimed that Sheridan’s “god complex” was to blame for Costner’s dramatic departure.

-However, the Dutton family’s story will continue to be told in a brand-new spin-off series, which will premiere on Paramount Network and Paramount+ this December.
+However, the Dutton family’s story will continue to be told in a brand-new sequel series, which will premiere on Paramount Network and Paramount+ this December.

-The currently untitled show, which joins previous spin-offs 1883 and 1923, is set to see Sheridan work alongside MTV and 101 Studios.
+The currently untitled show joins previous spin-offs 1883 and 1923, and is set to see Sheridan work alongside MTV and 101 Studios.

 “Yellowstone has been the cornerstone on which we have launched an entire universe of global hits – from 1883 to Tulsa King,” said Chris McCarthy, president & CEO of Showtime and MTV Entertainment Studios.